- 917, 917A, 917B, 917C, 917R

 Section 1.
-Regular stated membership meetings of Local Union No. 917 shall be held semi-annually in Chattanooga on the second Friday in June and the second Friday in December of each year, together with such other meetings as may be necessary and called upon due notice to the members.
-The District meetings shall be held monthly in conformity with the following: Schedule of District Meetings.
+Regular stated membership meetings of Local Union No. 917 shall be held semi-annuallyin District No. 2on the second Mondayin Juneand the second Mondayin December of each year, together with such other meetings as may be necessary and called upon with due notice to the members.
+The District meetings shall be held quarterly in conformity with the following: Schedule of District Meetings.

 Section 2.
-The District meetings shall be presided over by the District Representative of the District or a member whom he designates.
+The District meetings shall be presided over by the President, or in his absence, the District Representative of the Districtor a member whom the Presidentdesignates.

 Section 3.
 It shall be the duty of the District Representative to see that accurate minutes are kept of all District meetings and a copy thereof attested by the District Representative be filed with the Local Union Business Manager.
 Such recommendations and suggestions as may be contained therein shall be referred to the Executive Board for its consideration.